dwjoyce/pythonbook/Going loopy.rst

 2. Modify your hundred.py program so that after counting up to a 100, it then counts down from 100 to 0, printing as it goes.

+3. Modify your hundred.py program so that the loops count up or down in steps of 5, not 1.
+Run it again to check that it works as expected.

-3. Write a program using the ``turtle`` module that asks the user how many sides to draw, converts it into an integer, and then uses turtle to draw a shape with that number of sides.
+4. Write a program using the ``turtle`` module that asks the user how many sides to draw, converts it into an integer, and then uses turtle to draw a shape with that number of sides.
 You will have to work out the angle by dividing 360 degrees by the number of sides.

 Things to remember
 ------------------